algofoogle/tt04-raybox-zero/demoboard/README.md

         - SHIFT: x4
         - ALT: x8

-    If you hold the '7' key on your keyboard main number row, the mousewheel action instead controls the 'leak' register (displacing floor height).
+    If you hold one of the following keyboard number row keys, the mousewheel action instead adjusts a different parameter:
+        - 0: sky colour
+        - 1: floor color
+        - 2: 'leak' register (displacing floor height)

 Other:
     ESC: Quit
+    F11: Toggle system pause
     M or F12: Toggle mouse capture
     R: Reset game state
     `: Toggle vectors debug overlay
 ```

-> [!NOTE]
+#### A note on speed

-> The raybox-zero hardware refreshes at a constant ~60fps frame rate (based on system clock), and can receive updates to the POV (point-of-view) and all other registers at least as fast as that.
-Various layers between the host PC and ASIC are currently a bottleneck, though, as I haven't yet optimised the code.
+The raybox-zero hardware refreshes at a constant ~60fps frame rate (based on system clock), and can receive updates to the POV (point-of-view) and all other registers at least as fast as that. **Various layers between the host PC and ASIC are currently a bottleneck**, though, as I haven't yet optimised the code.

->
+I would next optimise/improve the Python code by:
+1. Using RP2040 PIO in MicroPython to replace SoftSPI
+2. Sending raw data streams from the host to a MicroPython listener (stdin), instead of using the raw REPL
+3. Using actual binary streams instead of bit-strings
+4. If necessary, use custom RP2040 firmware for maximum speed
-> I would next optimise: (a) using RP2040 PIO in MicroPython to replace SoftSPI; (b) sending raw data streams from the host to a MicroPython listener, instead of using the raw REPL; (c) using actual binary streams instead of bit-strings; (d) fixing the ugly game loop on the host side to be more like a normal frame-by-frame loop.
+5. Fixing the ugly game loop on the host side to be more like a normal frame-by-frame loop
+6. Maybe tidying up with 'smart' property getters/setters
+7. Handling 'FLIPPED' mode in the classes instead of putting conditions for it everywhere
+8. Use a local config file or env vars to control various parameters (like FLIPPED).

 ### tt04-raybox-zero-example.py